The DeanBeat: Roblox public offering is a vote about the metaverse

 Baszucki and his cofounder Erik Cassel played around with physics in a virtual world, and they coded a platform where kids and adults could interact in 3D simulated virtual environments.
 The materials were physically accurate blocks, like a world full of virtual Legos, and users could build whatever they wanted.
 They wound up building games, and those user-generated games became the foundation for a business behemoth.
 Sadly, Cassel passed away a while ago, but Baszucki never neglects to mention him when talking about the company’s early days.

-Roblox’s games have become so popular that the best ones have been played billions of times.
+Roblox’s games have become so popular that the best have been played billions of times.
 On average, 32.6 million people come to Roblox every day.
 More than 1.26 million creators have made money in Roblox.
 In the year ended December 31, 2020, users spent 30.6 billion hours engaged on the platform, an average of 2.6 hours per daily active user each day.

 Into the metaverse

 When I interviewed Baszucki at our GamesBeat Summit: Into the Metaverse event (see the video here), we didn’t talk about the stock offering.
 (He wasn’t allowed to do that, per securities laws.)
 But he has never struck me as the kind of person who is in it for the money, or a quick buck.
-He said he didn’t view himself or Roblox as building the metaverse, as he considers Roblox to be a “shepherds” for the users creating the metaverse.
+He said he didn’t view himself or Roblox as building the metaverse, as he considers Roblox to be a “shepherd” for the users creating the metaverse.
 He said that Roblox had no business making its own games on its platform or attempt to curate for quality.

 Rather, he said the No. 1 thing that the company is investing in is ensuring that it has a safe and respectful community.
 This “digital civility” push will keep Roblox a safe place, which is key to keeping its core audience of kids and keeping the trust of parents.
 The company has 1,700 trust and safety volunteers that help keep the peace.